w3c/wot-testing/events/2023.03.DevMtg/README.md

 # WoT At-Risk Assertion Resolution Meeting - March 2023

-- Summarize new work on deliverables
-- Review and explain at-risk items
-- Gather implementation experience and resolve at-risk items
+The main goal of this meeting is to gather implementation experience and resolve at-risk items.
+In order to accomplish this, we will summarize new work on deliverables and review and explain at-risk items.

 NOTE: this meeting is not about promoting WoT to newcomers, it is about gathering experience from existing implementers so we can retire